NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Please no one tell him he was totally right.
 A new per-month storage format will be coming soon, but that's another story.

-In those requests, we use profiling [that we'll talk about shortly](#miniprofiler) and send headers to HAProxy with certain numbers.
+In those requests, we use profiling [that we'll talk about shortly](#miniprofiler) and send headers to HAProxy with certain performance numbers.
 HAProxy captures and strips those headers into the syslog row we forward for processing into SQL.
 Those headers include: